postmanlabs/labs-docs/src/pages/docs/publishing-your-api/run-in-postman/run-button-API.md

 Some API publishers use Run in Postman buttons alongside their own API documentation.
 If users input data in a developer portal, for example, the Run in Postman API can dynamically inject this provided information as environment variable values into the embedded Run in Postman button.

-The Run in Postman API uses the `_pm()` method to create or modify environments in your website's client-side code through existing dynamic Run in Postman buttons.
+The Run in Postman API uses the `_pm()` method to create or update environments in your website's client-side code through existing dynamic Run in Postman buttons.

 As another example, you can use the API to pass login credentials to Postman: